 2019 World Championships

 To start off the 2019 World Champs, Anderson placed 2nd in the 10k, earning not only a silver medal, but also a spot on her 3rd US Olympic team.
+She went on to win a bronze medal in the 5k mixed relay event as well.

 Originally developed by Christina Wright.